 Here’s a list of Top 10 Best Swing Bowlers of All Time –

-1. Waqar Younis
+2. Waqar Younis

 4. Sarfraz Nawaz

-6. Imran Khan
+7. Imran Khan

-In 1982, Khan was at the height of his abilities as a fast bowler.
-He recorded the lowest average of any bowler in Test cricket history with 62 wickets in 9 Tests, each going for 13.29.
-Imran khan is well known one of the greatest all rounders of all time took 362 wickets and scored 3807 runs in 88 Tests with best bowling figures of 8/58 vs Sri lanka.
+In 1982, Imran was at the height of his skills as one of the best fast bowler.
+He recorded the lowest average of any fast bowler in Test cricket history with 62 wickets in 9 Tests at 13.29.
+Imran khan is also well known as one of the best all rounder in the world took 362 wickets and scored 3807 runs in 88 Tests with best bowling figures of 8/58 vs Sri Lanka.
 He also captured 182 wickets in ODIs, with the best bowling figures of 6/14 vs India.